 - If you need to leave the group formation for any reason, warn the other riders before leaving.

 - It is kind to share the work in the front.
 But if you don’t feel good, (i.e. if your training level is not well enough, or you feel sick, etc) tell this to other rider and when it’s your turn to pulling the group in the front, leave the position as soon as possible to the rider behind you.
 It would be more annoying to other riders that slowing the group speed down than you not share the workload.

 - The rider at the front is the group’s eye.
-She/he warns the other riders about the obstacles or dangers on the road (i.e. cars, dogs, holes on the road, etc) by showing them or if necessary, by shouting.
+She/he warns the other riders about the obstacles or dangers on the road (i.e. cars, dogs, holes on the road, etc) by showing them or if necessary, by shouting out.

 - The other riders are responsible to inform the rider at the front if something happens behind, i.e. some riders dropped, or someone has a flat, etc.

-- If any mechanic problem occurs to a rider (i.e. puncture), whole group stops.
-After fixing the problem, ride continues.
+- If any mechanic problem occurs to a rider (i.e. puncture), the whole group stops.
+After fixing the problem, the ride continues.

 Paceline types and rotations